Love Songs (Babyface album)

 Love Songs is a compilation album by R&B artist, Babyface that contains songs from his first four studio albums: Lovers (1986), Tender Lover (1989), For the Cool in You (1993), The Day (1996).

+AllMusic noted about the album, "Naturally, this cannot act as a substitute for a proper Babyface anthology like The Essential Babyface, but it does dig a little deeper into the type of material Face has done best."